SecretCardClub/.github/profile/README.md

 # Secret Card Club

 ## What is it?
 An iOS playing card sandbox game for up to 8 players.
 It allows users to play most games that use a 52-card deck.
 Upon starting the app on their phone a user is invited to login or signup and then enter a game room with their friends.
 The game room is a simple and ituitive sandbox with a 52-card deck and play area.
-They can play any game they want: Gin, Hearts, Solitaire, and Euchre all work great.
+The interactivity of the cards is made with a combination of drag and drop fuctionality, gestures, and menus for less intuitive interactions, like shuffling.
+Users can play any game they want: Gin, Hearts, Solitaire, and Euchre all work great.
 Games involving speed or manual dexterity don't translate particularily well.

 ## How is it built?
 The app was build using React-Native, Expo, Styled Components, uWebSockets, PostgreSQL, and Express